 To test the connection between CK and the N-systemic responses in our experimental system, we repeated the split-root treatments in an Arabidopsis triple mutant for ATP/ADP isopentenyltransferases (ipt3,5,7), which has severely reduced CK biosynthesis (28).
 We first tested the impact of the CK synthesis mutations on the response of the 8 sentinel genes regulated at early time-points in response to systemic signaling triggered by NO3-.
 Strikingly, we observed that the ipt3,5,7 mutant was impaired only in the differential response between C.NO3 and Sp.NO3, but not in the differential response between C.KCl and Sp.KCl (Fig. 3A-B).
 Given that this result favored a specific role for CK in the systemic integration of the NO3- status available to the whole root system, our reasoning was that the experimental application of CK specifically to the NO3- compartments (both root compartments of the C.KNO3 plants and only the Sp.NO3 compartment for the Split plants) would mimic the NO3- imbalance in the CK biosynthesis triple mutant.
-Indeed, the induction of the 8 sentinel genes was restored in Sp.NO3 roots, when CK was supplied to the NO3- containing compartments (Fig. 3A-C).
+Indeed, the induction of the 8 sentinel genes was restored in Sp.NO3 roots, when CK was supplied to the NO3- -containing compartments (Fig. 3A-C).

 Development-wise, we observed that the total LR length in C.NO3, Sp.KCl and C.KCl were unchanged between the wild-type and the ipt triple mutant in CK synthesis, ruling out the possibility that the mutant caused a general root growth defect (Fig. 3D).
 However, as found at the transcriptome level, LR growth stimulation was lost in the Sp.NO3 compartment, compared to C.NO3 (1.460.18 cmLR.PR-1 vs. 1.280.12 cmLR.PR-1, not significant) in the ipt3,5,7 mutant compared to wild-type, but the stimulation in LR growth in the C.KCl compared to the Sp.KCl, was maintained (2.060.17 cmLR.PR-1 vs 0.750.06 cmLR.PR-1; p-val=4.10-6) (Fig. 3D).

 These results led to two conclusions.
 First, root responses to systemic N-status can no longer be explained by the existence of only one systemic signal as previously proposed (2), but requires the existence of at least two genetically independent systemic signaling pathways.
-Indeed, we propose that the differential response between C.NO3 vs. Sp.NO3 relies on a systemic N-demand signal (-N) whereas the differential response between C.KCl vs. Sp.KCl relies on a systemic N-supply (+N).
+From the evidence above, we propose that the differential response between C.NO3 vs. Sp.NO3 relies on a systemic N-demand signal (-N) whereas the differential response between C.KCl vs. Sp.KCl relies on a systemic N-supply (+N).
 Second, we identified for the first time an essential component of the systemic N signaling, by demonstrating that the N-demand signal depends on CK biosynthesis.
 In the N-economics model described below, we develop and discuss the role of –N and +N systemic signals and their interplay in mediating the response of the plant as an integrated system.